dungbeetlephoenix/boulderroller/whitepaperdraft.md

-Below is a draft whitepaper based on your vision.
-Please review and let me know if any adjustments or additions are needed.

-DungBeetle: A Decentralized Gamified Fitness Ecosystem on Solana
+BoulderRoller: A Decentralized Gamified Fitness Ecosystem on Solana

 Abstract

-DungBeetle reimagines the fitness-tracking experience by blending the competitive spirit of Strava with a Solana-powered token economy.
+BoulderRoller reimagines the fitness-tracking experience by blending the competitive spirit of Strava with a Solana-powered token economy.
 In our ecosystem, every user is a dung beetle blessed each morning with a recharge of Push—our daily regenerating stamina token—courtesy of the “Khepri Kiss.”
 Workouts earn Dung tokens, which users stake to form dung piles (or “koms”).
 Just as a new KOM is crowned on a segment in Strava, the fastest performance on any route earns the title of KoP (King of Pile).
 The KoP collects rent—modeled after friendly, Monopoly-inspired mechanics—whenever other dung beetles pass by and spend their Push.
 While the terminology is playful and irreverent, the technical, tokenomic, and economic foundations are designed with academic rigor and a user-favoring philosophy.
 Higher Logic Studios, based in Philadelphia, proudly presents this innovative approach to fitness, competition, and decentralized engagement.

 1. Introduction